internetErik/atomic-scss/README.md

 ## Thanks

-Thanks to yahoo for poneering this technique (as far as I know).
+Thanks to yahoo for pioneering this technique (as far as I know).

 Also see [acss](http://acss.io).